renll/SparseLT/README.md

 python test_generation.py
 ```

-An example of the latent typing and sentence reconstruction result, the tokens that are not selected for typing (classified as the latent type 0) is ignored:
+An example of the latent typing and sentence reconstruction result, the tokens that are not selected for typing (classified as the latent type 0) are ignored:

 ```
 INPUT SENTENCE: